freeCodeCamp/guide/src/pages/cplusplus/set/index.md

 ---
-# title: Set
+title: Set
 ---

-A set data structure in c++ is defined the same way a set is defined in the contet of mathematics.
+A set data structure in c++ is defined the same way a set is defined in the context of mathematics.

 More formally speaking, Sets are a type of associative containers in which each element has to be unique.
 * The value of the element cannot be modified once it is entered, although deleting an element and inserting a new element is allowed, the same way we do in mathenatics.